For local and foreign trips, be sure to remember these travel essentials and tips

 o paracetamol– relief from dizziness/motion sickness for long-haul flights and road trips

-o digestive medicine) – relief from hyperacidity for food trips and relief from diarrhea/LBM for food trips
+o digestive medicine – relief from hyperacidity for food trips and relief from diarrhea/LBM for food trips

-Choose medicine that offers quality-proven products an affordable cost.
+Choose medicine that offers quality-proven products at an affordable cost.
 There’s no excuse not to bring these travel buddies!

 2. Vanity Kit or hygiene kit

-These handy goods are a must in every travel (even on errands), typical hygiene kits includes: all in POCKET SIZE – wet wipes, facial wipes, feminine wipes, even facial tissue, alcohol or hand sanitizer, mosquito lotion.
+These handy goods are a must in every travel (even on errands), typical hygiene kits include: all in POCKET SIZE – wet wipes, facial wipes, feminine wipes, even facial tissue, alcohol or hand sanitizer, mosquito lotion.

-Check your hotel/guest house for the availability of basic amenities pertaining to hygiene essentials suck as toothbrush, toothpaste, hair products, lotion, body soaps and wash.
+Check your hotel/guest house for the availability of basic amenities pertaining to hygiene essentials such as toothbrush, toothpaste, hair products, lotion, body soaps and wash.
 If none, bring the travel size and have it place them in your check-in baggage

 3. Lightweight hooded jacket

 It’s a must-have item for us, it serves as protection from cold weather and slight rains whenever we are on the go.
 I recommend the Uniqlo jacket.
 It comes with inside and outside pockets in light cotton material.